wmde/LOSH-Frontend/src/markdown-pages/contribute-data.md

 [Download template file](somelink)

-Click on “Download template file” button to retrieve your copy of the template.
-It will save the file in your designated downloads folder
+Click on “Download template file” button to download your copy of the template.
+It will save the file in your downloads folder

 ### 2. Add your data

-With a simple text editor, open the downloaded template and adjust it to match your specifications.
-Make sure it has the proper file type/ending (yourfile.osh) and follows the [specifications](somelink) of XYZ files.
+With a text editor, open the downloaded template and adjust it to match your hardware’s specifications.
+Make sure it has the proper file ending (yourfile.**osh**) and follows the [specifications](somelink) of osh files.

 ### 3. Upload your data to a repository

-- Create an account with [Github.com](https://www.github.com) or [Gitlab.com](https://www.gitlab.com)
-- OR sign in to your existing [Github.com](https://www.github.com) or [Gitlab.com](https://www.gitlab.com) account
+- Create an account with [Github.com](https://www.github.com) or [Gitlab.com](https://www.gitlab.com) OR sign in to your existing [Github.com](https://www.github.com) or [Gitlab.com](https://www.gitlab.com) account
 - Add your specification file to an existing repository or create a new repository
-- Commit and push your changes of the file to the remote repository.
+- Commit and push your changes of the file to the remote repository on gitlab or github.

 ### 4. Wait for your specifications to be picked up

-Our crawler service will periodically sift through repositories with the requisite file name and structure and pick up your specifications at the next opportunity.
+Our crawler service will periodically go  through repositories with osh-files and pick up your specifications.

 ### 5. Update your specifications